ariadne-cps/ariadne/doc/smt_solver_design.md

 - learned-clause activity;
-- conservative learned-clause pruning with unit clauses retained permanently and older eligible binary-or-longer clauses removable when the configured active non-theory learned-clause limit is exceeded;
+- conservative learned-clause pruning with unit clauses retained permanently and older eligible binary-or-longer clauses removable when the configured active non-theory learned-clause limit is exceeded; activity ranks eligible clauses for retention but does not make a clause permanently immune to pruning;
 - theory-nogood minimization with a configurable budget.

 Theory results are interpreted centrally: `EPSILON_SAT` is consistent and